garrandall/popular-music-data/tracks/can-t-stop-the-feeling--justin-timberlake.md

 I got that sunshine in my pocket
 Got that good soul in my feet
-I feel that hot blood in my body when it drops (ooh)
+I feel that hot blood in my body when it drops (oh
 I can't take my eyes up off it, moving so phenomenally Room on lock, the way we rock it, so don't stop